DorothyTamYiLing/GWarrange/readme.md

 ```
 docker run --platform=linux/amd64 -it dorothydocker1234/gwarrange_arm64:v1 /bin/bash
 ```

-Note: The current image is amd64 only, so M1/M2 Macs need --platform=linux/amd64 to run it under emulation.

 ## IS elements databaes
 Range of IS elements can be found in https://github.com/thanhleviet/ISfinder-sequences for multiple bacterial species.